-Empathy is one of the defining characteristics of emotional intelligence.
+A lack of empathy is one of the defining characteristics of low emotional intelligence.

 To have empathy, you must put yourself in another person’s shoes — to feel what they are feeling and seek to understand their perspective.

-You must be willing to step outside of your own needs and feelings in order to be present and engaged with someone else.
+You must step outside of your own needs and feelings to be present and engaged with someone else.

-Some people are naturally empathetic, but most people need to learn and reinforce the skills of empathy.
+Some people are naturally empathetic, but people who lack empathy can learn and reinforce the skills of empathy and compassion.

 It connects us to the human condition — the suffering, the joys, the sorrows, and the longings we all share.
 It draws us closer to the people around us and frees us to be vulnerable and authentic with them.